Start9Labs/documentation/site/source/user-manual/upgrade-02/upgrade-kit.rst

 This guide will cover how to upgrade from EmbassyOS version 0.2.x to version 0.3.0.

 .. note::
-   If you purchased your own equipment please follow :ref:`this guide<upgrade-02>`.
+   If you purchased your own equipment please follow :ref:`this guide<upgrade-diy>`.

 .. _migrate-02-instructions: